The Content Editor module delivers a framework for producing interfaces to allow authors to quickly create flexible content in Magnolia.

 You can use a custom content editor app to not only create content but also to select, organize, and present it.

-A custom content editor app can be created to allow authors to select all the images and videos related to a given subject from the DAM app so that this content could be delivered through multiple channels.
+A custom content editor app can be created to allow authors to select all the images and videos related to a given subject so that this content could be delivered through multiple channels.
 The author in this example is not creating content but instead curating and publishing it through the content editor framework.